maxence-charriere/go-app/README.md

 ### Build

-The whole project is built with the [goapp](https://github.com/maxence-charriere/app/tree/master/cmd/goapp/main.go) CLI tool.
+The whole project can be built with the [goapp](https://github.com/maxence-charriere/app/tree/master/cmd/goapp/main.go) CLI tool.
-Goapp builds the server, the wasm app, imports the required javascript support file and puts the pieces together to provide a ready to use project.
+**goapp** builds the server, the wasm app, imports the required javascript support file and puts the pieces together to provide a ready to use project.

 ```bash